VehpuS/simple-cross-browser-suspender/README.md

     ```

 - The API I'm using doesn't require running Javascript code on the web page in the tab - just to get a page's URL.
 This makes the abuse potential minimal, and is reflected in the extensions limited permissions.

-- Advanced features, if/when added, will be "opt in" via a separate installation (on stores if / when I upload them) and branch (or possibly repository) - to always provide a stable, simple, and secure base version.
+- Advanced features, if/when added, will be "opt in" via a separate installation (on stores if / when I upload them)

+ branch (or possibly repository) - to always provide a stable, simple, and secure base version.

 ## Known issues

-- Cannot unsuspend internal pages in Mozilla, due to [the following issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1269456).
+- Cannot unsuspend internal pages in Firefox, due to [the following issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1269456).

 ## Resources for Potentially Relevant APIs